 An External Appeal (also called a Level 2 Appeal) is the second appeal, which is done by an independent organization that is not connected to the plan.
 Medicare's External Appeal organization is called the Independent Review Entity (IRE).
+The IRE is an independent organization hired by Medicare.
+It is not a government agency.
+Medicare oversees its work.

 Michigan Medicaid's External Appeal is a Fair Hearing through the Michigan Office of Administrative Hearings and Rules (MOAHR).
 You also have the right to request an External Review of Michigan Medicaid service denials through the Michigan Department of Insurance and Financial Services (DIFS).